 Yet for all this praise, I haven’t played a Yrth game – not exactly, that is.

 The world-building was engrossing, and the resulting game sessions fun, but I had chance to regret the considerable time that world-building took away from story-building.
-More than once I asked myself, “Why didn’t I just use Yrth?
+More than once I asked myself, “Why didn’t I just use Yrth as it is?
 It would have served as well, with a few tweaks…”

 So having aired that dispersion on my validity as a reviewer, let’s get back to the book: